jfinelli/TennisTournament/README.md

 # TennisTournament
-This is a temporary folder to hold files related to my EdX Data Science final project materials.
+This is a temporary folder to hold files related to my EdX Machine Learning final project materials.